BlakeRhodes/NeoArcadia/Social-System.md

  Now that the Information has been gathered, it needs to be validated by each side.
 Not always because they think the party is trying to trick them, but just to insure the party has not been tricked itself.

  **Engage Each Faction**: Conduct separate rolls to persuade each side of the Information's validity.
 Use the listed difficulty and roll 2d6 plus any adjustments.
-Each side may have different difficulty for a piece of information
+Each side may have different difficulty for a piece of information.
+Add the Degree of success for each side, the result is the total validity

 #### Special Rule: Stake Your Reputation

 The party may spend 1 LP to add one to all Arbitration rolls this turn.
 They may do this a number of times up to their Reputation.

+#### Validation Roll Results

+- Total Validity < 0, Lose that much Reputation (If Staked)
-- Degree of Success  1-4, Add one die to the Arbitration Dice Pool
+- Total Validity  1-4, Add one die to the Arbitration Dice Pool
-- Degree of Success  5+, Add two dice to the Arbitration Dice Pool
+- Total Validity  5+, Add two dice to the Arbitration Dice Pool

 ### Step 3.
-Arbitration
+Arbitration Phase

 This is where the disputing parties make a decision about what happens next.
 This outcome falls into three categories as shown below.